3-year-old boy dies after falling into grease trap at Tim Hortons

 Breaking News Emails

-The toddler walked over the trap — which resembles a manhole cover and tops the vat where used cooking oil is collected — behind a Tim Hortons in Rochester at about 11 a.m.
+The child walked over the trap — which resembles a manhole cover and tops the vat where used cooking oil is collected — behind the Tim Hortons in Rochester at about 11 a.m.
 ET, police said.

 When first responders arrived, the boy had been pulled out and was on his back with an adult performing CPR, police said.